-Table 10: Key information on the French national initiative
+Table 13: Key information on the French national initiative

-The French national initiative started in 2021 and is funded with 735 M $\in$ from the General Secretariat of the Prime Minister (SGPI), managed by Direction Générale des Entreprises (DGE) of the Ministry of Economy and the Ministry of Research.
-The whole initiative is divided in four axes (addressed in detail in section 4.2).
-The Axis 2 of the work focuses on the development of French sovereignty on telecom networks and is funded with 1 B $\in$ with 360 M $\in$ of public funding.
-The Axis 3 focuses on consolidation of research and development forces on future network technologies and carries a funding of 410 M $\in$ including 203 M $\in$ of public investment and 30 M $\in$ dedicated to SNS.
+The French national initiative started in 2021 and is funded with 735 M€ from the General Secretariat of the Prime Minister (SGPI), managed by Direction Générale des Entreprises (DGE) of the Ministry of Economy and the Ministry of Research.
+The whole initiative is divided in four axes.
+The Axis 2 of the work focuses on the development of French sovereignty on telecom networks and is funded with 1 B€ with 360 M€ of public funding.
+The Axis 3 focuses on consolidation of research and development forces on future network technologies and carries a funding of 410 M€ including 203 M€ of public investment and 30 M€ dedicated to SNS.
 The funding is allocated for the whole duration of the programme from the onset.